cesarinapaula/application_assignment/readme.md

 ![working app](app.gif)

+## How To Start The Server

+First ensuring that you're in the main application_assignment folder, please enter 'node index.js' in the terminal, and press 'Enter'.
+It is successfully running if you see "Awesome app listening on port 3000!" displayed in the terminal.

 ## Submission Requirements

 Please include the url to your forked repository with the fixed webserver in your application to Inclusion's program.